 2. Toast the peanuts:

-- In the same wok over low heat, add 2 tablespoons avocado oil and the peanuts.
+- In the same wok over low heat, add 2 tablespoons of cooking oil and the peanuts.

 - Stir-fry for 3 minutes until lightly browned.
 Remove, chop, and set aside.